Last updated on July 30, 2021.

 The costs of doing fertility treatment through a private hospital or clinic are substantially higher than going through the public health services.
 Plus, private sector fees are not standardized and vary depending on the provider and doctor.
 IVF packages are usually around HK$150,000 per cycle, dependent on the facility and services required (all costs are likely on a per-cycle basis).

-According to health insurance advisor AD MediLink, in Hong Kong the vast majority of health insurance plans do not cover IVF.
-Only a handful of high-end international plans will cover IVF which is usually included as a maternity benefit.
-Contact their experts at email@example.com if you have questions.
+According to health insurance expert Alea, in Hong Kong the vast majority of health insurance plans do not cover IVF.
+Only a handful of high-end international plans will cover IVF in Hong Kong, which is usually included as maternity benefit.
+You contact their maternity insurance advisors at [email protected] for any questions.

 Depending on the plan there is a waiting period between 12 to 24 months, which means you cannot be reimbursed for IVF related medical costs for the 1st and 2nd year of your medical insurance policy.
 Furthermore, fertility issues must not be pre-existing when enrolling, and coverage is usually capped at US$3,000 per cycle (some plans impose co-insurance and a limited number of cycles).
 Considering how expensive IVF treatment is in Hong Kong, this only covers a very small portion of the overall cost.